LennaHammer/English/EVP/out/words_adjective.md

 ## 506. green ## adjective
 /griːn/ GRASS
 [B1]covered with grass or other plants
-- green spaces
+- green `spaces`

 ## 507. guilty ## adjective
 /ˈgɪl.ti/ FEELING
 [B1]feeling guilt
-- She was so upset about what I'd said and I felt so guilty.
+- She was so upset about what I'd said and I `felt` so guilty.
-- I felt guilty about leaving her there on her own.
+- I felt guilty `about` leaving her there on her own.
-- I've got a guilty conscience.
+- I've got a guilty `conscience`.

 ## 508. handsome ## adjective
 /ˈhæn.səm/ ATTRACTIVE
 [B1]A handsome man is attractive.
-- She's hoping that she'll meet a tall, dark, handsome stranger.
+- She's hoping that she'll meet a `tall, dark`, handsome stranger.

 ## 509. hard ## adjective
 /hɑrd/ USING EFFORT
 [B1]needing or using a lot of physical or mental effort
 - Go on - give it a good hard push!
-- It was hard work on the farm, but satisfying.
+- It was hard `work` on the farm, but satisfying.

 ## 510. heavy ## adjective
 /ˈhev.i/ A LOT
 [B1]large in amount or degree
-- heavy traffic
+- heavy `traffic`
-- heavy rain/snow
+- heavy `rain/snow`
-- a heavy sleeper
+- a heavy `sleeper`

 ## 511. helpful ## adjective
 /ˈhelp.fəl/